plutonheaven/prx-practical-lab/instructions/chapter_1_spp.md

 ```

 ### 1.5.
 Apply the SPP positioning algorithm at each epoch
+Now, it is time to use all the functions added to the `src/gnss.py` in a script!

+Create a script at the repository root named `main_spp.py` and write the code to compute the SPP solution.

 When the `prx` file is loaded, the resulting dataframe contains observations for several epochs.
 The estimation algorithm has to be applied at each epoch, resulting in a 4-element estimated state vector at each epoch.